iankpconcentricsky/django-sky-visitor/README.md

 # Settings
 Must specify `SECRET_KEY` in your settings for any emails with tokens to be secure (example: invitation, confirm email address, forgot password, etc)

+You must at least set `LOGIN_URL` to `"login"`.
+You can optionally another valid URL or URL name of your own.
+Certain views in Sky Visitor depend on an accurate value for this setting and the default value in Django core (`"/authentication/login/"`) is likely invalid unless you have created it.

 # Testing